MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 ### Enable overflow menu

-To enable overflow menu specify primary or secondary buttons in the schema, configure the `mode` property with the value as `primary` or `secondary`.
+To enable overflow menu, configure the `mode` property with the value as `primary` or `secondary` in the Adaptive Card schema.
 The following table describes the `mode` property:

 |Property|Type|Required|Description|
 |---|---|---|---|
 |`mode`| Enum (Primary, Secondary) |No |Whether or not the Action is a primary or secondary Action.
 Secondary actions will be collapsed into an overflow menu.|

-The following is an example of the `mode` property in the `actions` type and the `ActionSet` element.
+The following is an example of the `mode` property in the `actions` type and the `ActionSet` element:

 **Actions**